nailaalissa/FitnessClube/README.md

-Fitness Club
+<h1>Fitness Club</h1>
-Welcome to Fitness Club!
+<p>Welcome to Fitness Club!
 This is a web application designed to help users discover and learn various exercises to improve their fitness levels.
-Whether you're a beginner looking to start a fitness journey or an experienced fitness enthusiast searching for new workouts, Fitness Club has something for everyone.
+Whether you're a beginner looking to start a fitness journey or an experienced fitness enthusiast searching for new workouts, Fitness Club has something for everyone.</p>

-Features
+<h2>Features</h2>
 Exercise Catalog: Browse through a wide range of exercises categorized by body part, equipment, and target area.
 Exercise Details: Get detailed information about each exercise, including GIF demonstrations, target muscles, equipment needed, and step-by-step instructions.
 Favorite Exercises: Mark your favorite exercises and access them quickly for future reference.